10 July , 2025

 • In 1993, Henrik Facile created Facile Swedish Punch, setting a new quality standard.

-• Brands like Kronan have introduced Swedish Punch to international markets, particularly in cocktail culture.
+• Brands like Kronan have introduced Swedish punch to international markets, particularly in cocktail culture.

 Today, punsch remains a symbol of warmth and hospitality in Sweden, enjoyed as an aperitif, digestif, or in cocktails.
 Its complex flavors and rich history continue to captivate drink enthusiasts worldwide, offering a taste of Swedish tradition in every sip.